PSU-ICDS/icds_docs/docs/accounts/managing-compute.md

 ![Add user or add Coordinator entry box on Slurm Account Manager](../img/acct-mgr-add-user.png)

-!!! tip "Add multiple people at once."
+!!! tip "Add multiple people at once"
     The form will accept a list of comma-separated IDs, allowing you to enter several people in a single step.